ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 4. If you don't have enough capacity in your cluster, resize your worker pool to add more nodes.

-    1. Review the current sizes and machine types of your worker pools to decide which one to resize.
+    1. Review the current sizes and flavors of your worker pools to decide which one to resize.

         ```
         ibmcloud ks worker-pools